geekyguy18/cordova-plugin-admob-mediation-adcash/README.md

 A Mediation plugin for Adcash using
 <a href='https://github.com/ratson/cordova-plugin-admob-free'>
   cordova-plugin-admob-free
 </a> Plugin.
-Developers are invited to join and contribute.
+Currently it only supports Android, Developers are invited to join and contribute.

 <h2>Add this plugin to your Cordova:</h2>
 <b>cordova plugin add https://github.com/geekyguy18/cordova-plugin-admob-mediation-adcash.git</b>